-Robyn Grove is an Australian contemporary figurative artist, based in Melbourne, and currently working out of the Juddy Roller Studios.
-Her current body of work displays a commitment to an accurate and representational style of portraiture, where both the physical and intimate character of her subjects are captured with great sensitivity.
+Robyn Grove is an Australian contemporary figurative artist, working out of the Juddy Roller Studios in Melbourne.
+Her current body of work is a representational style of portraiture, where both the physical and intimate character of her subjects are captured with great sensitivity.
 She also dabbles in the tradition of Vanitas still life; contemplating life, death and the space between.